rixx/git-backdate/README.md

 > Who controls the past, controls the future: who controls the present, controls the past.
 The mutability of the past
 > is the central tenet of Ingsoc.
 Past events, it is argued, have no existence, but survive only in written records and
 > in human memories.
 The past is whatever the records and the memories agree upon.
 And since ~~the Party~~ git is in
-> full control of all records, and in equally full control of the minds of its members, it follows that the past is
+> full control of all records and in equally full control of the minds of its members, it follows that the past is
 > whatever ~~the Party~~ git chooses to make it.

 *– Linus Torvalds, probably*